 Student responsibilities for achieving a positive learning environment at school or school-related activities shall include:

-* Attend all classes, daily and on time
+- Attending all classes, daily and on time;

-* Be prepared for each class with materials and assignments
+- Being prepared for each class with materials and assignments;

-* Follow all school rules, including safety rules
+- Following all school rules, including safety rules;

-* Submit to the authority of Staff and discipline imposed
+- Submitting to the authority of staff and any discipline

-I understand that personal electronic devices, including cell phones are to be turned off and put away during school hours.
+I understand that personal electronic devices, including cell phones are to be turned off, or on silent, and put away during school hours.
 However, use at lunch time is permitted.
 Classroom use by teacher permission is a privilege, not a right, which requires me to be responsible.
 All school electronic devices will only be used for educational purposes.

-My printed name and signature establish that this student handbook has been presented to me and that I understand the responsibilities, the obligations, and the expectations as a student at LCMS.
+My printed name and signature establish that this student handbook has been presented to me and that I understand the responsibilities, the obligations and the expectations as a student at La Center Middle School.
 I am aware that the full policy and procedures are available at www.lacenterschools.org

 Please sign and give this form to your teacher or administrator.